Configuring and connecting to an existing AWS RDS instance from TORO Cloud

 - Download the CloudFormation template from this repository.
 This repository contains

 multiple CloudFormation templates specific to the application or database engine you're going to use.
-In our case,
+This example

 From the AWS Console, go to the CloudFormation service's dashboard.
 From the CloudFormation dashboard, click the Create Stack button.